 Wooler is a small Northumbrian town which became prominent because of it’s busy livestock market.
-However it is two buses away from Newcastle and there are no buses on Sundays so weekends need planning.
-On this trip in late October I had planned to stay at the youth hostel as the nights were becoming a bit nippy for camping.
+However it is two buses away from Newcastle and there are no buses on Sundays, so weekends need planning.
+On this trip in late October I had planned to stay at the youth hostel as the nights were becoming a bit nippy for my summer sleeping bag.

 I had 3 walks planned; a short 3 mile circular for the Saturday afternoon after I arrived, and two 10 mile walks for Sunday and Monday respectively.

 - Wooler to Gleadsclough (10m circular)

 - Wooler to Broadstruther (10m circular)

 These routes are all available to download on my Viewranger profile.
 Maps on this post are courtesy of Viewranger and Ordnance Survey ©.

 Wooler to Pin Well (3m)

 This short walk was planned for after my bus journey from Newcastle via Alnwick but turned out to be something of a mystery.
 It appears in an Edward Baker book (which is not be in print now) called “Walks in the Secret Kingdom”.
 The Pin Well is described as a small spring well surrounded by stones which is the home of a fairy.
 According to Baker, the legend goes that anyone making a wish and dropping a bent pin into the well on Mayday will be granted their wish.